 Head to the 45th floor of the Tokyo Metropolitan Government Building for a view of the city’s fantastic night lights.

 Day 2: University Visit

 Head to the Tokyo office of the World Bank.
 Here, you will be given a talk by a manager from a social innovation team and will have the opportunity to ask them some questions.

 Day 3: Sushi Making

-Day 4: Japanese Agriculture
+Day 4: Tech Day

-Day 6: Peace Memorial Museum
+Day 6: Start-Ups

 Day 8: SME